pemre/demo/README.md

 # Demo projects
-Demo projects with pure JS, jQuery, Angular, PHP
+Demo projects made with pure JS, jQuery, Angular, PHP

-* Gallery*
+* Gallery *

   * Javascript *

 * Hotel

   * [API](hotel/api): A fake hotel API written in PHP.
-It has a few endpoints to mimic basic interactions.
+It has a few endpoints to mimic basic features.
-  * [jQuery](hotel/jquery/): A jQuery based demo solution for the API.
+  * [jQuery](hotel/jquery/): A jQuery based front-end for the API.
   * Angular *

 \* Coming soon